-Files remain after employees leave—Currently, administrators must manually select and move files to another employee (often a manager) when someone leaves the company.
+Files remain after employees leave—Currently, Workspace/G Suite administrators must manually select and move files to another employee (often a manager) when someone leaves the company in the Google Admin panel.
 This process is time-consuming and not scalable.

 Interface inconsistency and sharing rule confusion—Two employees viewing the same shared folder in Drive may see different files inside based on individual file sharing permissions.

 In short, Shared Drives provide a solution for centralized group collaboration and storage as opposed to individual user storage.
 Organizations can now develop policies outlining what type of content should be stored in these new Shared Drives as opposed to their own user Drives.

 Here’s a quick overview of features in Shared Drive and its differences from Google Drive.

 - Comment Access